COVID-19 Vaccines: Frequently Asked QuestionsImportant Vaccine Information from Cameron Hospital

 Q. Will the findings of the COVID-19 vaccine trials be made public and reviewed by independent experts?

-Q. Are COVID-19 vaccinations safe for pregnant people or children?
+Q. Are COVID-19 vaccinations safe for pregnant people?

-Q. What are the side effects of the new COVID-19 vaccines?
+Q. What are the side effects of the COVID-19 vaccines?

 Q. I am allergic to the flu vaccine.
 Do you think there will be a problem with getting a COVID-19 vaccine?